Overbidding and renovation costs

 Frequently asked on a house-hunting in the Netherlands is the question over the effect of overbidding on a buyer’s mortgage and whether a buyer within minimum savings may be able to obtain a mortgage for the house + renovation costs.
 To explain, we tried to simply put the answers and examples for the general cases:

-[Note, each case may vary, so it always wise to advise your mortgage consultant about your specific situation]
+[Note, each case may vary, so it is always wise to advise your mortgage consultant about your specific situation]

 Does overbidding a house affect the scope of mortgage I can take out?